List of primary Interstate Highways

-There are 71 primary Interstate Highways in the Interstate Highway System, a network of freeways in the United States.
-These primary highways are assigned one- or two-digit route numbers, whereas their associated auxiliary Interstate Highways receive three-digit route numbers.
-Typically, even-numbered Interstates run east–west, with lower numbers in the south and higher numbers in the north; odd-numbered Interstates run north–south, with lower numbers in the west and higher numbers in the east.
-Route numbers divisible by 5 usually represent major coast-to-coast or border-to-border routes (ex.
-I-10 connects Santa Monica, California to Jacksonville, Florida, extending between the Pacific and Atlantic oceans).
+There are 72 primary Interstate Highways in the Interstate Highway System, a network of freeways in the United States.
+These primary highways are assigned one- or two-digit route numbers.
+Their associated auxiliary Interstate Highways receive three-digit route numbers.
+Typically, even-numbered Interstates run east–west, with lower numbers in the south and higher numbers in the north.
+Odd-numbered Interstates run north–south, with lower numbers in the west and higher numbers in the east.

+Route numbers divisible by 5 usually represent major coast-to-coast or border-to-border routes, for example, I-10 connects Santa Monica, California to Jacksonville, Florida, extending between the Pacific and Atlantic oceans.
 Auxiliary highways have an added digit prefixing the number of the parent highway.

-Five route numbers are duplicated in the system; the corresponding highways are in different regions, reducing potential confusion.
+Six route numbers are duplicated in the system.
+The corresponding highways are in different regions, reducing potential confusion.
 In addition to primary highways in the contiguous United States, there are signed Interstates in Hawaii and unsigned Interstates in Alaska and Puerto Rico.

 Contiguous United States

-There are 71 primary interstate highways in the 48 contiguous United States as well as five former and one future primary interstate highway.
-This number does not include auxiliary Interstate Highways.
+There are 72 primary interstate highways in the 48 contiguous United States, and five former This number does not include auxiliary Interstate Highways.